A hard drawn thin walled tube for use without bending.

 The tube is identified by translucent end caps, and markings every half metre "Maksal SANS 460...O/D Class O"

-A thin walled tube in half hard condition which should be bent only with benders which have inner and outer formers.
+A thin walled tube in half hard or hard condition as applicable, which should be bent only with benders which have inner and outer formers.

 Recommended for use with both capillary soldered and compression fittings in above ground installations.